Through The Fibro Fog

 Claire

 These blackberry oatmeal cookies are a fun sweet treat, and perfect for fall.
-Fresh berries are combined with oats and spices for a healthy breakfast cookie or snack.
+Fresh berries are combined with oats and spices for a tasty fruit breakfast cookie or snack.

 Prevent your screen from going dark